sai-vamsi-m/tech-wisdom-generator/README.md

 ## ❇️ Getting Started

-To run the project, simply open the `index.html` file in your web browser.
-You should see a webpage with a "New Quote" and "Tweet" buttons.
+To run the project, simply open the `index.html` file in your web browser, you should see a webpage with a "New Quote" and "Tweet" buttons.
 Clicking those buttons will display a new random quote on the page and can tweet the quote on twitter

 ## ⚙️ How It Works